zkVerify/zkverifyjs/README.md

-  .verify() // Optionally provide account address to verify("myaddress") if connected with multple accounts .ultraplonk() // Select the proof type (e.g., ultraplonk) .nonce(1) // Set the nonce (optional) .waitForPublishedAttestation() // Wait for the attestation to be published (optional) .withRegisteredVk() // Indicate that the verification key is already registered (optional) .execute({
+  .verify() // Optionally provide account address to verify("myaddress") if connected with multple accounts .ultraplonk() // Select the proof type (e.g., ultraplonk) .nonce(1) // Set the nonce (optional) .withRegisteredVk() // Indicate that the verification key is already registered (optional) .execute({
     proofData: {